boeckmann/asm6502/README.md

 # ASM6502
-ASM6502 is a tiny assembler for the MOS Technology 6502 microprocessor used in many home-computers of the 8-bit era.
+ASM6502 is a tiny 2-pass assembler for the MOS Technology 6502 microprocessor used in many home computers of the 8-bit era.
 It consists of under 2k lines of C code and can be built with compilers conformant to the C89 standard.

-The assembler currently outputs plain binary files and is capable of producing listing files.
-As of now it lacks a few features supported by more sophisticated (and larger) assemblers, namely macros and conditional assembly.
-Perhaps these limitations will be lifted in the future.

-Apart from that it is a usefull assembler confirmed to produce correct code for all supported instruction and addressing mode combinations.
+The assembler currently outputs plain binary files.
+It implements a few features worth mentioning like local labels, the ability to produce listing files and the optimization of opcodes.
+In its current state it is a useful assembler confirmed to produce correct code for all supported instruction and addressing mode combinations.

+But the small size also comes with some compromises: macros and conditional assembly are not supported, but may be implemented in the future.

 ## Example
 The following example implements a hello world program for the Commodore C64.